Stephanie G moved to England in her late teens. She originally wanted to be a sculptor after completing a degree in Fine Art. She...Watch now...

 - You need to gather practical experience and build up a good portfolio of work to show employers.
 Most work is gained through contacts in the industry.

-- A full driving licence is essential.
+- A full driving licence is very useful and sometimes essential.

 - You should have good general health and stamina.
 You should also have normal colour vision.